 18. Women currently hold 24, or 4.8 percent of CEO positions at S&P 500 companies.
 Mentorship programs like Step Up help keep girls in school, getting them that much closer to an executive position.
 Learn how you can play a part.
 (Catalyst)

 19. More than 43 million people around the world are forcibly displaced as a result of conflict and persecution.
 Half of all refugees are women.
 Zainab Salbi founded Women for Women International to help women in war-torn countries build their own futures.
 (UN)

-20. Only 30 percent of the world's researchers are women.
+20. Less than 30 percent of the world's researchers are women.
 Google has a program to inspire the next generation of tech innovators.
 Learn how to help girls gain exposure to careers in science and technology.
 (UNESCO)

 21. One in three women worldwide have experienced either intimate partner violence or non-partner sexual violence in their lifetime.
 Amnesty International pushes for laws that recognize this statistic, and its website has a list of ways to get involved in the change.
 (WHO)